-We have exciting news to share.
+We have exciting news to share…three orangutans are ready for release.
 We will transfer three orangutans to a forested, sanctuary island located in the Salat Island cluster in Central Kalimantan.
 This is the first attempt to release orangutans since the outbreak of the coronavirus pandemic last year.
 The transfer will be carried out under special, strict protocols to prevent the transmission of the COVID-19 virus to humans and orangutans.

 Badak Kecil Sanctuary Island is utilised to accommodate healthy ‘unreleasable’ orangutans.
 The new arrivals will increase the island’s population to 10 individuals.

-The three lucky ones are Dilla, Mawas and Jeliva.
+Dilla, Mawas and Jeliva are the three orangutans are ready for release.
 The females are between 13 and 17 years old and spent years undergoing the rehabilitation process at our Nyaru Menteng Orangutan Rehabilitation Centre.
 Unfortunately, they couldn’t develop the natural skills and behaviours needed to survive independently in the wild.
 However, their good health allows them to live on a sanctuary island with an environment similar to that of a natural forest.

 For those of you who have watched Season 2 of ‘Orangutans Jungle School’ on Stan: Yes, you guessed right.
 Dilla is the young orangutan mum, who was reunited with her previously rejected daughter Delilah.
 Sadly, despite our best efforts, the bond never truly formed.
 For the safety of young Delilah, our animal care team had no choice but to make the hard decision to put Delilah under the care of BOS Foundation surrogate mothers.
 We speculate that due to her own traumatic, motherless past, Dilla was simply not ready to be a mother to her child.